Ejido Land Risks in Mexico: What Foreign Buyers Must Know

 Land buyers face orders of magnitude higher ejido exposure than condo resale buyers.

-Questions to ask seller (and disbelieve weak answers)
+What should buyers verify on questions to ask seller (and disbelieve weak answe?

 Essential seller questions include requesting current-month folio real and registry certificates, identifying escritura ownership (ejido versus individual/developer), specifying closing notario with national registry number, confirming fideicomiso bank willingness, and showing prior foreign closing proof with registry documentation.
 Failure on any question indicates walk-away situations for foreign investor protection.